Top of the page

 Ankle replacement (total ankle arthroplasty) is major surgery to reduce ankle pain.
-A surgeon removes the lower part of the shin bone (tibia) and top of the highest bone on the foot (talus) The ankle is replaced with plastic or metal pieces.
+A surgeon removes the lower part of the shin bone (tibia) and top of the highest bone on the foot (talus).
+The ankle is replaced with plastic or metal pieces.

-You may have a cast, boot, or splint on your leg for about a month after surgery.
-You won't be able to put weight on the leg at first.
+Get extra help at home.
 It will be helpful if there is someone to help you at home for the next few weeks or until you have more energy and can move around better.

 You will go home with a bandage and stitches or staples.
 You can remove the bandage when your doctor tells you to.
 If the stitches aren't the type that dissolve, your doctor will remove them in 10 to 14 days.

 For several weeks you will continue the rehabilitation program (rehab) you may have started in the hospital.
 The better you do with your rehab exercises, the sooner you will get your strength and movement back.
-Depending on your job, you may be able to return to work in a few weeks.
+Depending on your job, you may be able to go back to work in a few weeks.
 Some people need more time to recover.
 You may need to avoid certain leg movements or putting too much weight on your ankle.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-911 anytime you think you may need emergency care.
+Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Current as of: March 30, 2018
+Current as of: November 9, 2022